 Dr. Fekete has been a teaching assistant in numerous PSI trainings as an instructor candidate.
 She has extensive training and professional experience in clinical psychology, psychotherapy, hypnotherapy, psychoanalysis, couples/marriage therapy, CBT, EMDR, systemic constellations, psychedelic assisted psychotherapies, as well as life and business coaching.She has 25+ years of professional experience, having worked with a broad range of psychological and relationship issues, psychiatric disorders, and neuropsychological conditions both in clinical and in private settings.
 She specializes in anxiety, depression, trauma/PTSD, grief, relationships, life transitions, and psychedelic processing and integration.

 Eric believes that working through trauma is one of the most courageous, meaningful, and beautiful things that humans do.
-With his training in Somatic Therapies, Attachment Theory, Interpersonal Neurobiology, and Nonviolent Communication Eric brings a wide range of skills and knowledge to his counseling work.
-For twelve years Eric has worked with various psychedelic medicines therapeutically and in ceremonies for his own healing.
-In July of 2023, Eric will begin training to become a PSIP instructor with the Psychedelic Somatic Institute.
+With his training in psychedelic and somatic therapies, Attachment Theory, Interpersonal Neurobiology, and Nonviolent Communication Eric brings a wide range of skills, knowledge, and sensitivity to his work as a PSIP Therapist.
+Eric specializes in attachment trauma, PTSD, and Complex PTSD.

 PSI Instructor Candidate – Australia